by Hank Friedman

 1st and 4th: Deepening one's connection with oneself.
 Becoming more conscious of one's needs.
 Standing up for oneself more.

 1st and 5th: New peaks of self-expression.
-The undertaking of creative projects.
+The undertaking of creative projects or spiritual practices.

 1st and 6th: Dealing with health issues.
 Changing one's work or health habits.